What is an Industrial Designer?

 What does an Industrial Designer do?

-Industrial designers typically do the following:
+An industrial designer will typically do the following:

 - Research who will use the product and the various ways it might be used